cloud8421/marvel/README.md

 ## Testing

-Tests are managed with Karma.
+Tests are managed with Karma and npm.
 Assuming you have a working Node installation, you need to:

-    $ npm install -g karma karma-firefox-launcher karma-coverage
+    $ npm install

 After that, you can start the test watcher with:

-    $ karma start
+    $ npm start

-Code coverage is available in `/coverage`.
+One-off runs are possible with:

+    $ npm test

 ## Heroku deployment